atugman/IBM-Cloud/Labs/Python/P1-Dictionaries/guide.md

-# Simple usage of Python Dictionaries
+# Simple Usage of Python Dictionaries

 Python dictionaries are a powerful data structure that you can use to look up information using key value pairs.
 They differ from lists and other data structures in various ways, but namely in the sense that they are not indexed numerically, but by keys.